arbox/ruby-style-guide/README-enUS.md

   a, = foo.split(',')
   a, b, = foo.split(',')
   # Unnecessary assignment to an unused variable, but the assignment
-  # provides us with useful inforation.
+  # provides us with useful information.
   first, _second = foo.split(',')
   first, _second, = foo.split(',')
   first, *_ending = foo.split(',')